manikanta-nwms/assignment2-gaddameda/README.md

 | football       |  kansa     | $100        |
 | hockey         | delhi      | $50         |
 | baseball       | newyork    | $70         |

+***
+## Quotes

+> “Life is what happens when you’re busy making other plans.” — *John Lennon*

+> “Many of life’s failures are people who did not realize how close they were to success when they gave > up.”– *Thomas A. Edison*